I know I need SEO, but I don’t know exactly what I need.

 What’s an optimized share button?

-It’s a share button that automatically generates a sharable message with custom information for your brand.
+It’s a share button that automatically generates a shareable message with custom information for your brand.

 Here’s an example of an optimized Tweet: